ouijan/rabbit/README.md

 # Rabbit Command Line Hopper
-A simple yaml based proxy for command line actions
+Rabbit is a simple yaml based tool for command line actions.
+It will read a rabbit.yaml configuration file from the current directory and provide a list available commands.

+## Installation
+You will need to have Python and Pip [installed](http://python-packaging-user-guide.readthedocs.org/en/latest/installing/#requirements-for-installing-packages) then run the following command in your cli.
+  $ pip install rabbit

 ## Usage
+- Enter 'rabbit' or 'rab' in your command line
-- rabbit must be able to find a rabbit.yaml file.
-It will search the current directory and then 2 parent directories
+- Rabbit must be able to find a rabbit.yaml file in the current directory.
-- 'rabbit help' will display a list of all available rabbit commands
+- 'rabbit --help' will display a list of all available rabbit commands
-- All arguments provided after the rabbit 'hop' decleration will be appended to the proxied command

 ## Configuration
 Rabbit will look for the closest rabbit.yaml file.
 This [yaml](http://docs.ansible.com/YAMLSyntax.html) file must contain a commands property.
 The commands property is a list of all commands to be proxied by rabbit.
-A command's 'hop' property represents the rabbit arguments and the command's 'to' property defines the actual command to be run in terminal.
 Simple as that!

 ```yaml
 commands: